SCoVE Information 2020-2021

 Is there an application process for SCoVE?

 Yes.
 Each student must enroll into Stanly County Schools.
 Homeschool or private school status would be maintained.
 Please visit our website at www.stanlycountyschools.org and navigate to Resources then Enrollment to access the enrollment packet and instructions for SCS.
-In addition to these documents, homeschools must bring a copy of their homeschool registration verification, transcript and/or report cards, and attendance reports.
+In addition to these documents, homeschools must bring a copy of their homeschool registration verification, transcript and/or report cards, nationally standardized test scores, and attendance reports.
 Please call or schedule an appointment with Nancy Hatley, Director of SCoVE, prior to making an enrollment appointment, for review of records and enrollment determination.

 Will students enrolled in SCoVE be able to participate in sports?
 Where will students play sports?